DeepLearnPhysics/spine/README.md

 If you want more information stored, such as network output tensors and post-processing outcomes, you can use `analysis` (scripts) and `outputs` (formatters) to store them in CSV format and run your custom analysis scripts (see folder `analysis`).

 This section has described how to use the contents of this repository to train variations of what has already been implemented.
-To add your own models and analysis, you will want to know how to contribute to the `mlreco` module.
+To add your own models and analysis, you will want to know how to contribute to the `spine` module.

 ### Running A Configuration File

 Most basic usage is to use the `run` script.
-From the `lartpc_mlreco3d` folder:
+From the `spine` folder:
 ```bash
 nohup python3 bin/run.py train_gnn.cfg >> log_gnn.txt &
 ```